 Each instruction specifies a single program account (which must be marked executable), a subset of the transaction's accounts that should be passed to the program, and a data byte array instruction that is passed to the program.
 The program interprets the data array and operates on the accounts specified by the instructions.
 The program can return successfully, or with an error code.
 An error return causes the entire transaction to fail immediately.

-As shown in the diagram above a client creates a program and compiles it to an ELF shared object containing BPF bytecode and sends it to the Solana cluster.
-The cluster stores the program locally and makes it available to clients via a program ID.
-The program ID is a public key generated by the client and is used to reference the program in subsequent transactions.
+As shown in the diagram above, a program author creates a program and compiles it to an ELF shared object containing BPF bytecode and uploads it to the Solana cluster with a special deploy transaction.
+The cluster makes it available to clients via a program ID.
+The program ID is a address specified when deploying and is used to reference the program in subsequent transactions.

 A program may be written in any programming language that can target the Berkley Packet Filter (BPF) safe execution environment.
 The Solana SDK offers the best support for C/C++ and Rust programs, which are compiled to BPF using the LLVM compiler infrastructure.

-If an account is marked "executable", it will only be used by a loader to run programs.
-For example, a BPF-compiled program is marked executable and loaded by the BPF loader.
-No program is allowed to modify the contents of an executable account.
+Also, if an account is marked "executable" in metadata, it will only be used by a loader to run programs.
+For example, a BPF-compiled program is marked executable and loaded by the BPF loader when executing its transactions.
+No program is allowed to modify the contents of an executable account once deployed.

 After the runtime executes each of the transaction's instructions, it uses the account metadata to verify that none of the access rules were violated.
 If a program violates an access rule, the runtime discards all account changes made by all instructions and marks the transaction as failed.